secretGeek/today-i-learned-staging/linux/digital_ocean.md

-# Developing .net core app and deploying to linux at digital ocean.
+# Developing .net core app and deploying to linux at digital ocean

 materials you will need: